cs2901/yape-bcp-project-yacket-fingerlog/Developer_Guide/developer_guide.md

 ### Fernando Socualaya: Qr generator

 Once the items are placed, you will need to generate the Qr code so that the payment can be made effectively.

-- v1.1 Get/Show data.
+The qr is needed to make the payment effective, this way you avoid having a contact section and the transfer is faster.
+In that way, the QR code needs to have all the data about the transaction.
+This is data from the business, data from the customer and about the items purchased.

+- v1.1 Get data about the purchase and store it.
-- v1.2 Set Qr.
+- v1.2 Set Qr with the stored data.
+- v1.3 Display de generated code.

 ### José Chávez/ Antonio Toche/ Jeffrey Orihuela: Implement Database